Sting-Lee/CommercialGoatAPI/README.md

 | 300,000~2,000,000    | $800                                    | 0.0004/req            |
 | 2,000,000~10,000,000 | $1600                                   | 0.00016/req           |
 | >10,000,000          | Pending(Exclusive deployment resources) | <0.00016/req          |

+contact us to request a trial period (one week) and get a discount.